-Multi-site businesses in this day and age rely heavily on their WAN (Wide Area Network) that connects their multiple offices together and to the internet.
-So it’s critical to have a business continuity plan that – if followed – will allow the business to continue in the event of a WAN failure.
+These days, multi-site businesses rely heavily on their WAN (Wide Area Network) that connects multiple offices together and to the internet.
+So it’s critical to have a business continuity plan that allows the business to continue in the event of a WAN failure.

 Most ISPs will offer an SLA (Service Level Agreement).
 SLAs only guarantee nominal financial reimbursement and do not guarantee that a company’s sites will remain up and running during a disaster.
 Therefore, it remains in the hands of the business to protect its vital assets and to ensure the resiliency of its WAN infrastructure.
 To ensure business continuity, the risk and cost from ISP link outages must be addressed.